mehdi-lamrani/python-trading/README.md

 ### Hints for implementation ###

-- Retrieve a daily price CSV files for a stock
+- Retrieve a daily price CSV files for a stock<br>
-- Load it in a Pandas Dataframe
+- Load it in a Pandas Dataframe<br>
-- iterate over the CSV and send each daily price to the console or gui to give the user (trader) the opportunity to buy sell or pass.
+- iterate over the CSV and send each daily price to the console or gui to give the user (trader) the opportunity to buy sell or pass.<br>
 - Use DataFrame.iterrows to iterate over the CSV and iteratively fire the price for each day <br>
   it is a *generator* which yields both the index and row (as a Series):
   ```